Leonardo’s Death

 1 Christ at the Column, unfinished, 5 scudi

-The circumstances surrounding how these paintings came into the possession of the French king are unknown.
-It's possible that the originals Leonardo brought to France never left the French royal court, as Salai might have possessed only good copies made by Leonardo's students or possibly even by Leonardo himself.
+By what means the above-mentioned paintings later came into the possession of the French king is unknown.
+It is possible that the originals Leonardo brought to France never left the French royal court, and that Salai merely possessed good copies made by Leonardo’s pupils or perhaps by Leonardo himself.

 Original texts